 Yes, foreigners can join meditation sessions at the Vipassana Meditation Centre within Wat Mahathat, and several monks conduct sessions in English.

-Wat Mahathat Bangkok can be reached by taking the Chao Phraya River Express Boat to Tha Maharaj Pier, or by taxi and ride-share services from central Bangkok.
+Wat Mahathat Bangkok can be reached by taking the Chao Phraya River Express Boat to Tha Chang Pier or by taxi and ride-share services from central Bangkok.

-Yes, one of Bangkok’s largest amulet markets is located near Wat Mahathat, especially active on Sundays, offering charms, talismans, and religious artefacts.
+Yes, one of Bangkok’s largest amulet markets is located near Wat Mahathat, especially active on Sundays, offering charms, talismans, and religious artifacts.

 Visitors should allocate 1 to 1.5 hours to explore the temple, or 2 to 3 hours if participating in meditation sessions or browsing the nearby amulet market.